dwar42vo/basic-scanlator/README.md

     - Interactive: Requests user input for a number of things, namely changing either the extracted raw text or the translated text before typesetting, setting new offset values for text boxes and font sizes.

     - Automatic: Runs without any user input.
-Extracts raw text, translates and typeset results.
+Extracts raw text, translates and typesets results.

     - OCR only: Only extracts raw text to a file named rawtext.txt.